Culturekey413/culture-key-public/ethics/README.md

 Ethical decision records are maintained in: [decision logs](./decision_logs)

-These logs provide traceability for high-risk or contested cases.
+These logs document high-risk decisions, governance interventions, and contested cases to preserve traceability.

 ---